What is the RLC?

 Yes.
 Our members in Congress include Rand Paul of Kentucky, Mike Lee of Utah, Jim DeMint of South Carolina, Justin Amash of Michigan, Jeff Flake of Arizona, Roscoe Bartlett of Maryland, Adrian Smith of Nebraska, Scott Garrett of New Jersey, Jimmy Duncan of Tennessee, Jason Chaffetz of Utah, Jim Jordan of Ohio, and Doug Lamborn of Colorado.

-The RLC also has many elected members in state legislatures across the country, the Maine State Republican Party chair is an RLC member as is the Republican National Committeeman from that state.
+The RLC also has many elected members in state legislatures across the country, and the Washington State Republican Party Vice Chair is an RLC member.

 Where is the RLC located and who are its officers?